Mmd4J/KirbyQL/README.md

 Welcome to the SQLAPI page. 👋
-Here's how to use api
+Here's how to use api : \n
 **Gradle:
 ```gradle
 	allprojects {